Mayank-Prakash-Sharma18/math-english/content/higher-maths/calculus/integral-calculus-basics.md

 {{% alert note %}}
 #### Why do we write a constant in the integral value?

-We already know that the process of integration is the reverse of the process of differenciation.
+We already know, that the process of integration is the reverse of the process of differentiation.

 $\frac{d}{dx} x^2$ = 2x